vyu821/stock-analysis/README.md

         ticker = tickers(i)
         totalVolume = 0

-        'second loop goes through all the rows in "2018" sheet For j = 2 To rowEnd
+        'second loop goes through all the rows in yearValue sheet For j = 2 To rowEnd
             Worksheets(yearValue).Activate
 ...